You are here:Home/Iran Travel Blog/Yalda Night, Iranian celebration of the longest night of the year

-Yalda Night, Iranian celebration of longest night of year
+Yalda Night, Iranian celebration of the longest night of the year

 Shab-e-Yalda (Yalda Night) also known as Shab-e Chelleh is one of the most ancient Persian festivals annually celebrated on December 21 by Iranians all around the world.
 Yalda is a winter solstice celebration; it is the last night of autumn and the longest night of the year.
 Yalda means birth and it refers to the birth of Mitra; the mythological goddess of light.
 Since days get longer and nights get shorter in winter, Iranians celebrate the last night of autumn as the renewal of the sun and the victory of light over darkness.
 On Shab-e-Yalda, people gather in groups of friends or relatives usually at the home of grandparents or the elderly to pass the longest night of the year happily by eating nuts and fruits, reading Hafiz poems, making good wishes, and talking and laughing all together to give a warm welcome to winter, and a felicitous farewell to autumn.

 Eating is the delicious part of Yalda Night.
 Iranians eat nuts, watermelons, and pomegranates on this special night and share the last remaining fruits from summer together.
 Fruits of Shab-e-Yalda have symbolic significance as well.
 Some believe that watermelon symbolizes the sun by its spherical shape while others believe that eating watermelon keeps one safe from being hurt by winter diseases.
 Pomegranate is also a symbol of birth and its bright red seeds symbolize the glow of life.

 Yalda Night is an ancient Persian festival annually celebrated by Iranians /photo by:Arash Moeini